cakephp/docs/en/development/configuration.rst

     is generated using the $_SERVER environment.
 However, you should define it manually to optimize performance or if you are concerned about people manipulating the ``Host`` header.
+    In a CLI context (from shells) the fullBaseUrl cannot be read from $_SERVER, as there is no webserver involved.
+You do need to specify it yourself if you do need to generate URLs from a shell (e.g. when sending emails).
 App.imageBaseUrl
     Web path to the public images directory under webroot.
 If you are using a :term:`CDN` you should set this value to the CDN's location.